iamhexuan/starwars-names/README.md

 Finally, based on which version of the project you're looking for (workshop, egghead, or Frontend Masters) you'll run one of the following commands in the cloned directory:

-- **Frontend Masters Workshop**: `npm run setup:fem`
-- **Egghead Course**: `npm run setup:egghead`

-If you get any failures at this point something is wrong and needs to be fixed.
-Remember, [Google](https://google.com) and [StackOverflow](https://stackoverflow.com) are your friends.

-You might find it helpful to see a list of the available branches.
-Run: `git branch` for that.